 If your client is insistent on integrating the changes, though, you have a few different options.
 Try to find some middle ground with her: propose an update at a later date to integrate those changes without affecting the current project, or talk to your developer about what the extra costs and time would be required and send that information on to your client so she can make a fully informed decision.

 If you can stick to the rule of setting and maintaining your project’s scope, everyone will be happy when the project ends by the original deadline and without extra costs!

-…with the free From Mockup to Code checklist!
-Covering everything you must send to your developer before your next project starts for a seamless collaboration from start-to-finish.
+…with the From Mockup to Code Mini-Toolkit!
+Includes the FMtC Checklist (covering everything you must send to your developer before your next project starts) and the 9 Tips Worksheet (covering steps you can take to prep before your next project begins and giving you tips throughout) for a seamless collaboration from start-to-finish.